The Late Late Show (Irish talk show): Annie Murphy interview

 In 1992, Bishop Eamonn Casey resigned when it was revealed that he had broken his vow of celibacy having fathered a child with a young American divorcee named Annie Murphy in 1973 during his tenure as Bishop of Kerry.
+Casey was a well-known bishop with a national profile, and had been a guest on The Late Late Show on several occasions.
 In April 1993, Murphy appeared on The Late Late Show to speak about the affair and their child, Peter.
 Casey had supported their son financially, but had requested that this be kept quiet to protect his career.
 At the end of the interview Byrne said if the baby was "half the man his father was" he would be fine and Annie Murphy replied that the boy's mother (meaning herself) was "not so bad either", drawing applause from the studio audience.
-Casey spent most of his time following the scandal outside Ireland, in an effort to avoid media attention but eventually returned in 2006.
-He had previously himself been a guest on the show on several occasions – possibly influencing Byrne's apparent scepticism of Murphy's motives and claims.
+Casey spent most of his time following the scandal outside Ireland in an effort to avoid media attention, but eventually returned in 2006.
 More than twenty years later, the Irish Examiner named this one of its "Top 10 moments of Irish television".

 Tom Gilmartin affair

 In 1999, Pádraig Flynn, Ireland's EU Commissioner, appeared on the show, during which he commented on Tom Gilmartin and a donation of £50,000 to the Fianna Fáil party.
 Flynn also talked about "the difficulties" in his own life; he talked of having a salary of £100,000 (Irish Punt) and trying to run three houses, cars and housekeepers along with regular travel.
 The performance was seen as very out of touch, at a time when house prices in Ireland were rising dramatically, and the average industrial wage was £15,380.

-Flynn also made remarks concerning Tom Gilmartin, a Luton-based Irish developer and investor.
-In response to Byrne's question that Flynn knew Gilmartin, Flynn answered; "Oh yes, yes.
+Flynn also made remarks concerning Gilmartin, a Luton-based Irish developer and investor.
+In response to Byrne's question that Flynn knew Gilmartin, Flynn answered, "Oh yes, yes.
 I haven't seen him now for some years.
 I met him.
 He's a Sligo man who went to England, made a lot of money, came back, wanted to do a lot of business in Ireland, didn't work out for him, didn't work out for him.
 He's not well.
 His wife isn't well.
 He's out of sorts."
 Flynn seemed to attack the credibility of Gilmartin at a time when he was making allegations in the media of planning irregularities in Dublin.

-Gilmartin responded by publicising details of Flynn's failed attempts to meet with Gilmartin to get Gilmartin to change his evidence.
-This led to Flynn's career being effectively ended because the government would not endorse him for reappointment to the European Commission after its mass-resignation that year.
+Gilmartin responded by publicising details of Flynn's failed attempts to get Gilmartin to change his evidence.
+This led to Flynn's career being effectively ended because the government would not endorse him for reappointment to the European Commission after its mass resignation that year.
 This "vanity platform" on The Late Late Show saw, as the Irish Examiner later referred to it, Flynn "managed to get both feet into his mouth and talk at the same time".